Tipo de CambioTipo de Cambio

 currencies and derivatives in broad market segments may be adversely affected by price trends in commodities, interest rates, exchange

-rates or other factors wholly unrelated to the value or condition of an issuer.
+rates or other factors wholly unrelated to the value or condition of an issuer. - Model Risk: Like all quantitative analysis,

 the adviser’s investment model carries a risk that the mathematical model used might be based on one or more incorrect assumptions.